EddyQay/azure_ml_ops/README.md

 After completion, we can also see the evidence of the process in the ML Studio.

-- We can see the scheduled run scucessfylly complted as shown below:
+**We can see the scheduled run scucessfylly complted as shown below:**
 ![image](images/Scheduled-run-success.png)

-- Then we can see the pipeline successfully created:
+**Then we can see the pipeline successfully created:**
 ![image](images/Pipeline-created-success.png)

-- We can also see an endpoint successfully created after completing the *Publish and run from REST endpint* section:
+**We can also see an endpoint successfully created after completing the *Publish and run from REST endpint* section:**
 ![image](images/Endpoint-created-success.png)

-and we can particularly see it marked as active, signfying that it is live and running:
+**and we can particularly see it marked as active, signfying that it is live and running:**
 ![image](images/Endpoint-Active-success.png)

-- By clicking on the pipeline endpoint above, we displayed with the details of the pipeline showing the **Bankmarketing dataset** and the **Auto ML module** connected:
+**By clicking on the pipeline endpoint above, we displayed with the details of the pipeline showing the *Bankmarketing dataset* and the *Auto ML module* connected:**
 ![image](Dataset-with-module-success.png)

-and the endpoint marked as active with the access url shown in the *Published endpoint overview*:
+**and the endpoint marked as active with the access url shown in the *Published endpoint overview*:**
 ![image](images/Overview-showing-endpoint-success.png)

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: